graetz23/craftbeerpi3ArduinoTempProbes/README.md

 ![ArduinoTempProbes config menu](CBP3ATP_resolution.png)

-Another preview is about _10 hours_ of the temperature values, where the NTC probe was on the table on some black ground.
-At around _15 pm_ the sun was heating up the probe:
+Another preview is about _10 hours_ of temperature values, where the NTC probe was on the table on some black ground.
+At around _15 pm_ direct sunlight was heating up the probe until aroung _17 pm_:

 ![ArduinoTempProbes config menu](CBP3ATP_daylight.png)